CHAMPION316/coffee-forest/README.md

 | Name | Key | Type | Other Details
 | -- | -- | -- | --
 | title_f || Charfield | max_length=50, null=False, blank=False)

+# **Branches**

+Branches were constantly used throughout the project.
+I constantly committed to Main Branch with broad descriptions of my commits.
+There was an instance where I was 2 commits ahead but I was able to fix that issue with the help of slack.

 # **Features**